Where the Actor is a Liberator

 Kangalee Arts Ensemble, Inc.

-“Technology & The Human Cry:” Samuel Beckett’s plays are not foretelling doom -- they are the results of it.
-We kicked off the new year ringing in the grave absurdity of our times with two Samuel Beckett monodrama’s Krapp's Last Tape & Rockaby.
+“TECHNOLOGY AND THE HUMAN CRY” highlighted the themes and approaches to two Samuel Beckett plays that are not foretelling doom -- they are the results of it.
+Kangalee Arts kicked off the new year ringing in the grave absurdity of our times with Krapp's Last Tape & Rockaby.
 Both monologues were performed by Dennis Leroy Kangalee and Justine Stock.
 The special limited engagement on the West Coast - Carmel and Big Sur - closed January 28, 2025 to sold out audiences.
 We were honored to have played at the Carl Cherry Center for the Arts and the Henry Miller Memorial Library.

-Stills by Manny Espinoza: Krapp’s desk, Justine Stock as W in “Rockaby” and Dennis Leroy Kangalee as Krapp in “Krapp’s Last Tape” - from the Carl Cherry Center premiere of the Kanaglee’s Arts & J. Stock Productions’ revival in Carmel, CA January 23, 2025.
+Manny Espinoza’s promo stills for the Beckett Monodramas: Justine Stock as W in “Rockaby” and Dennis Leroy Kangalee as Krapp in “Krapp’s Last Tape” - from the Carl Cherry Center premiere of the revival in Carmel, CA January 23, 2025.
 Directed by Dennis Leroy Kangalee.

 “…Dennis Leroy Kangalee’s vision of a theater company is like a culmination of American Theater’s past 100 years.
 From Ira Aldridge to the Group Theater to the passionate agitprop of the Black Arts Movement and the The Living Theater.
 His dramatic works are chock-full of ideas, overwhelmingly so…but the best cocktail of the personal and political.”